kokestu/invasive-species-fieldtrip/mink-invasion.md

 ![](mink-invasion_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 Wow\!
-The American mink starts off slowly, but around generation 45 its growth explodes, and it drives the European mink to extinction within only a few years.
+The American mink starts off slowly, but around timestep 45 its growth explodes, and it drives the European mink to extinction within only a brief time.
 There’s a few things we can think about here.

 Firstly – except for the reproductive rates – we’ve guesstimated the values that go into this model